Ripley6811/FEND-Map-Project/README.md

 On desktop computer and large screens, the side panel is minimized and will move out with mouseover.
 On smaller screens the side panel is hidden and a blue bar shows on the side.
 Click the bar to show the side panel.
-The side panel containes a foursquare search box and a list of features that are shown on the map.
+The side panel contains a foursquare search box and a list of features that are shown on the map.
 Click any feature in the list to be taken to its location.
+Enter a search term in the foursquare search box and results will be added to the top of the feature list below.
+A number next to the search box indicates the number of results found.

 ##### Features:
 - **Clickable map markers** display images and short descriptions.